samtmorgan/super-potato/README.md

 ## 🎯 Goal

-This project was created with the aim to gain additional experience with Next.js, Tailwind CSS and other tool.
-It is a simple weather app that shows the current weather.
-The data is fetched from the [OpenWeatherMap API](https://openweathermap.org/api).
+- This project was created with the aim to gain additional experience with Next.js, Tailwind CSS and other tools.
+- It is a simple weather app that (for now) just shows the current weather.
+- The data is fetched from the [Open-Meteo API](https://open-meteo.com/).
-Geocoding is currently done with the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview).
+- Geocoding is currently done with the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview).

 ## 📝 Planned Features

 - [ ] 5 day forecast
 - [ ] 16 day forecast
-- [ ] Migrate to alternative geocoding service
+- [ ] Migrate to open source geocoding API
 - [ ] Reverse geocoding
 - [ ] Text field location search as alternative to geolocation API
 - [ ] Climate change impact data